 Tourists in Nairobi are given a range of options to choose from including numerous safaris comprising of wildlife, adventure, sport, cultural, specialist and scenic safaris, ecotourism visits, culture, entertainment, restaurants, and entertainment.
 Nairobi is also a city where tourists are treated with a wide range of sports such as golf, athletics, rugby, horse- racing, polo, football, and cricket.
 Nairobi National Park is home to big herds of wildebeest, zebra, giraffe, buffalo, cheetah, lion, hippo, and more than 400 species of birds.
 The Sheldrick Elephant Orphanage is just next to Nairobi National Park and it is an orphanage for rhinos and elephant calves which are victims of poaching.

-Other popular attractions in and around Nairobi city include the giraffe centre, mamba village, Lake Naivasha, Ol Donyo Sabuk National Park, 14 Falls, Kenyatta International Conference Center, US Embassy Memorial Site, Tana River and its 14 falls, Nairobi National Museum and Nairobi Railway Museum.
-Nairobi gallery is a museum in the city that houses special exhibits and great artworks.
-The Karen Blixen Museum is also a museum worthy of visiting as well as the Bomas of Kenya where the country’s culture is portrayed in form of the traditional Kenyan homes, dances, artifacts, song and music.
+Other popular attractions in and around Nairobi city include the giraffe center, mamba village, Lake Naivasha, Ol Donyo Sabuk National Park, 14 Falls, Kenyatta International Conference Center, US Embassy Memorial Site, Tana River and its 14 falls, Nairobi National Museum and Nairobi Railway Museum.
+Nairobi Gallery is a museum in the city that houses special exhibits and great artworks.
+The Karen Blixen Museum is also a museum-worthy worth visiting as well as the Bomas of Kenya where the country’s culture is portrayed in the form of the traditional Kenyan homes, dances, artifacts, song and music.
 The Uhuru Gardens sit just next to the city center was built in memory o the country’s struggle for independence.
 Westlands is a hip and bustling district of Nairobi that is the city’s nightlife center.
 There are so many attractions in Nairobi that explains why the city is one of the most visited in Africa.